 Conclusion

 For most interior walls in Melbourne homes, a 230mm synthetic roller with a short to medium nap will handle the majority of the work.
-Ceilings usually need a slightly thicker nap and an extension pole.
-If you’d prefer to leave the rolling to the professionals, our interior house painting service covers all of Melbourne.
+Ceilings usually need a slightly thicker nap and an extension pole — see our ceiling painting guide for more detail.
+Professional Melbourne painters at Modernize Solutions use premium roller covers and replace them regularly throughout a project to maintain a consistent, lint-free finish across every wall and ceiling.

 Related Service: Interior Painting